sharibeast/sharibeast/readme.md

-### Hi 👋, I am Sharif, a frontend software engineer 👨‍💻 with 2+ years of experience🚀
+### Hi 👋, I am Sharif, a frontend software engineer 👨‍💻

 - My passion for building frontend applications made me fall in love with design.
 - I love working in an environment where design and engineering meet each other.